TheFarmboy on Dec 25th 2018 at 6:41:49 AM

-- When the Medal of Honor series started the World War II First Person Shooter trend, several people that worked on it created their most successful rival, Call of Duty.
-When Infinity Ward released Modern Warfare that shifted the setting to the modern day, EA has rebooted Medal of Honor, and have it and its sequel Warfighter to be set during The War on Terror.
+- When the Medal of Honor series started the World War II First Person Shooter trend, several people that worked on it went on to create it's biggest rival, Call of Duty.
+When Infinity Ward released Modern Warfare that shifted the setting to the modern day, EA has rebooted Medal of Honor to have it and its sequel Warfighter, set during The War on Terror.

-- The Driver series allowed players to drive around a third dimensional city in a sandbox style game, and was praised by critics at the time.
+- The first two Driver games allowed players to ride around a third dimensional city, and was praised by critics at the time.
 When Rockstar unveiled the third installment of the Grand Theft Auto series with critical acclaim, Atari retaliated with the infamous Driv3r, which since brought the series down a downward spiral.

 - This is how Rock Band came to be.
 When the Guitar Hero series was bought by Activision, original developer Harmonix created the Rock Band series to compete with the third Guitar Hero game.
-The game introduced more options like singing or playing drums, which in turn Guitar Hero added in World Tour.
+The game introduced singing and drumming to compliment the guitar and bass for full band play, which in turn Guitar Hero added in World Tour.

 - Super Mario Kart and its sequel were innovators in the kart-racing genre of games, and sister game Diddy Kong Racing did a lot to push the genre as well.
 However, along came Crash Team Racing from competitor series Crash Bandicoot which introduced mechanics like jumping off the top of a hill for a distance and speed boost, as well as drift-boosting, which were all very quickly implemented in future Mario Kart titles immediately.